TaitoUnited/taito-cli/README.md

 When a given command name matches to multiple commands, all commands are chained in series so that each command calls the next.
 Command execution is ordered primarily by the execution phase (pre, command, post) and secondarily by the order of the plugins in *taito-config.sh*.

 Passing data between commands/phases works simply by exporting environment variables.
-To avoid naming conflicts between plugins, use your plugin name as a prefix for your exported environment variable.
+To avoid naming conflicts between plugins, use your plugin name as a prefix for your exported environment variables.
 Or if the purpose is to pass data between different plugins, try to come up with some good standardized variable names and describe them in the [environment variables](#environment-variables) chapter.

 Here is an example how chaining could be used e.g. to implement secret rotation by integrating an external secret manager: